 The sisters grew up in Northeast Thailand before Jit immigrated to the U.S. and Noopin immigrated to Germany.
 After 40 years, during which time Noopin attended culinary school and worked in catering, she joined Jit stateside to launch their joint endeavor.

 Jit creates amazing housemade Thai sauces, perfecting the flavors of their homeland, while Noopin oversees the German side.
 Noopin also contributes the standout baked goods, including homemade bread and desserts: apple strudel, special cakes, and tortes.
-Sisters’ homegrown vibe is partially provided by fresh organic vegetables and herbs that come from the garden at Greg and Jit’s Bellevue home.
-Greg’s part in this venture is tending
+Sisters' homegrown vibe is partially provided by fresh organic vegetables and herbs that come from the garden at Greg and Jit’s Bellevue home.
+Greg's part in this venture is tending that garden.

 Between my German last name and a pronounced penchant for pad thai, I felt completely in my element at Sisters.
 However, neither characteristic is necessary to appreciate Sisters’ emphasis on freshness and friendly service.
 From wienerschnitzel and sauerbraten to panang curry and drunken noodles, Sisters’ commitment to authenticity and homemade provisions makes this place special.